Readify/madskillz/README.md

 #### I am trusted to lead a small team to ship a full product from idea to production with limited supervision.
 - I am maturing as a leader of people.
 - I can confidently step outside my comfort zone and adapt quickly to new team situations.
-- I am comfortable diving headfirst into moderately risky environments with relatively little upfront information and oversight.
+- I am comfortable diving head-first into moderately risky environments with relatively little upfront information and oversight.
 - I am confident making architectural decisions taking concerns like infrastructure, identity management, security, scalability, concurrency and maintainability into consideration.
 - I am comfortable with transparently assessing risk, making recommendations, escalating appropriately and dealing with the consequences along the way.
 - I am comfortable with building a product vision with a customer based on their business needs, regardless of whether this involves technology or otherwise.